asid61/HERO-Autonomous-Selector-Example/README.md

 ![Incorrect](Images/incorrect.jpg)

 The HERO sends a single byte of data representing the selected mode every 100ms.
-It sends using the Arbitration ID 0x1E040000.
-THe RoboRIO should send the same number back in a single byte on the Arbitration ID 0x1E040001.
+The HERO sends this data using the Arbitration ID 0x1E040000.
+THe RoboRIO should send the same number back in a single byte on the Arbitration ID 0x1E040001 to aknowledge that it has selected h correct autonomous mode.
 Note that this is **not** the same as a Talon ID.

+Here is a code snippet of how the CAN implmenation on the RoboRIO should be set up for this example in Java: